 Discover what you can use your additional borrowing for and find other ways to borrow from us.

 Taking on additional borrowing secured against your home isn't something to rush into, and how much we could lend you depends on how you plan to spend the money.

 You could borrow up to 90% of your home's value and a minimum of £5,000 to:

-- Make energy efficient home improvements.
-Visit our Green Additional Borrowing page
+More about energy efficient home improvements on our Green Additional Borrowing page

 You could borrow up to 90% of your home's value and a minimum of £10,000 to: